auroq/path-calculator/README.md

 The cost from our starting point  using B1 is 110 plus the cheapest path to B1 (10): 110.
 Thus the cheapest cost to A2 is 45 which we keep.

-Then repeat this for B2 to find the cheepest cost to be 100.
+Then repeat this for B2 to find the cheapest cost to be 100.

 ### Solution Summary